-So let’s talk about these gooey confetti cake bars.
-I first made these for a family Thanksgiving last year.
+So let's talk about these gooey confetti cookie cake bars.
+I first made this easy dessert for a family Thanksgiving last year.
 They seemed to be a hit, and were so easy to make.
 Then, a couple of months ago, I had a potluck work event coming up.
-Being the tired pregnant lady that I am, I wanted to make something I knew was good, but didn’t require much effort.
+I wanted to make something I knew was good, but didn't require much effort.

 So I made these cake bars a second time.
 Coworkers kept telling me how tasty they were, and they disappeared rather quickly.

 A few weeks ago, I attended a family reunion.
 The main meal is always catered (chicken fried steak, cause Texas), but everyone brings desserts.
 So I made these AGAIN and everyone raved about them.

 They really are just so gooey and sweet and delicious.
 I always do cut them pretty small, because they are so sweet and rich.
 And that means that people can go back for seconds... or thirds... or fourths.
 And they are fun!
 I like to do a mix of sprinkles, but if you're doing something with a color theme, you can use whatever color of sprinkles fits!
 (Pink for a baby girl shower, orange and green for Halloween, or red, white, and blue for Independence Day).